tferracina/ArDCA-Python/writeup.typ

 $
 $J$ again represents the ferromagnetic coupling that encourages neighboring spins to align in the same state.
 The partition function becomes
 $
-  Z = sum_({sigma}) exp(beta J sum_(angle.l i, j angle.r) delta(sigma_i, sigma_j)).
+  Z = sum_({sigma}) exp(-beta H_"Potts" ({sigma})).
 $

 The Potts model simplifies to an Ising model when $q=2$.

 Putting this together, the probability distribution from the Potts model is written as:
 $
-  P(bold(sigma)) = 1 / Z exp(sum_(i=1)^L h_i (sigma_i) + sum_(1 <= i < j <= L) J_(i j)(sigma_i, sigma_j)).
+  P(bold(sigma)) = 1 / Z exp(-beta H_"Potts" ({sigma})).
-$ <potts>
+$

 It is important to note--anticipating further exploration--that the Potts model is over-parametrized: many different $(h, J)$ sets define exactly the same distribution.
 Without a gauge choice, the parameters will not be uniquely identifiable and the norms of $J$ can be misleading, hindering the process of optimization.
 Some common gauges, which will be explored in detail further, are reference states, zero-sum, and defining it implicitly via regularization.

 == Direct Coupling Analysis
-Naively, correlations in the alignment can be captured by covariance, but this simple approach will not be able to separate the direct correlations, arising from structural or functional contacts, and the indirect correlations, propagated via other residues.
-With empirical frequencies as before, we can define the covariance matrix:
+The statistical dependencies observed in MSAs encode important information about protein structure and function.
+However, naive measures such as covariance cannot distinguish between direct correlations, which arise from true physical or functional contacts, and indirect correlations, propagated via other residues.
+Direct Coupling Analysis (DCA) addresses this problem by introducing an explicit generative model for the sequences.

+DCA assumes that sequences in the MSA are independent realizations of a Potts model distribution:
 $
-  C_(i j)(A,B)=f_(i j) (A,B) - f_i (A)f_j (B).
-$ <corr>
-A positive $C_(i j)(A, B)$ means that $A$ at $i$ and $B$ at $j$ co-occur more often than expected by chance.
-The reverse is true for a negative value, where the residues occur less often than expected.
-The covariance matrix is computed across the whole alignment, and it contains crucial information about pairwise correlations between residues.

-From here, all classical DCA methods use the previously defined tools and assume that the rows of the MSAs are independent events drawn from a Potts-model distribution,

-$
-  P(bold(sigma)) = 1 / Z exp(sum_(i) h_i (sigma_i) + sum_(i < j) J_(i j)(sigma_i, sigma_j))
+  P(bold(sigma)) = 1 / Z exp(sum_i h_i (sigma_i) + sum_(i<j) J_(i j) (sigma_i, sigma_j))
-$
+$ <potts>
-where the local field represents the single-column, and the couplings represent the column pairs.
+where $h_i$ are site-specific fields and $J_(i j)$ are coupling parameters between residue pairs.
+The central goal of DCA is to infer the interaction parameters $J_(i j)$ that best explain the observed single- and pairwise frequencies.

-The goal, fitting the Potts model, is defined, but the difficulty of this approach lies in the nontrivial inference problem of learning the interaction parameter $J_(i j)$.
-It requires an evaluation of the partition function $Z$, whose number of terms grows exponentially as the number of sequences grows ($q^L$).
-The distinct implementations of DCA introduce approximations to bypass this complex computation.
-The first implementation of DCA, a computationally costly message passing algorithm, was based on a slowly converging iterative scheme@weigt2009.
-In this paper, we will explore some important innovations in models using the DCA framework following its conception.
+In practice, direct inference of these parameters is computationally challenging.
+Evaluating the partition function $Z$ is intractable for realistic proteins, as it requires summing over $q^L$ possible sequences.
+Thus, distinct implementations of DCA introduce approximations to bypass this computation.
+The original message passing implementation @weigt2009, directly attempted to solve for couplings through a slowly converging iterative scheme, making it inapplicable in practice.
+In this paper, we will explore some important algorithmnic innovations in DCA following its conception.

 = Evolution of DCA Methods

 == Mean-field DCA (2011)
-The mean-field Direct Coupling Analysis (mfDCA) algorithm, introduced by Morcos et al. (2011), provided the first computationally feasible approximation of the Potts model to disentangle direct from indirect correlations in MSAs. mfDCA uses a small-coupling expansion to reduce the inference problem to the inversion of the correlation matrix@mfDCA.
+The mean-field Direct Coupling Analysis (mfDCA) algorithm, introduced by Morcos et al. @mfDCA, provided the first computationally feasible approximation of the Potts model.
+The idea is to approximate weak correlations via a small-coupling expansion, which reduces the inference problem to the inversion of a correlation matrix.

 === Method
 To begin, the raw frequency counts suffer from sampling bias, so the weight of highly similar sequences is reduced.
 Each sequence $A^a$ is assigned a weight
 $
   m^a = |{b in{1, ..., M}|"sim"(A^a,A^b) > x}|, quad x approx 0.8
 $
 where M is the number of sequences in the MSA and sim is their similarity #footnote[The original paper used "seqid" to represent percentage identity.
-We chose "sim" as the future methods used this notation.].
+We chose "sim" as the future methods adopted this notation.].
 The effective weight of a sequence $a$ is $1 \/ m^a$, and the total effective number of sequences is
 $
   M_("eff") = sum_(a=1)^M 1 \/ m^a.
 $